-(http://anabin.kmk.org/) and a Bachelor's degree (or equivalent) related to social sciences, economics or industrial engineering with a German grade of 2.5 or higher or an ECTS grade of A or B
+Applicants must hold a bachelor's degree (or equivalent/http://anabin.kmk.org/) in a discipline related to social sciences, economics or industrial engineering with a German grade point average of 2.5 or better (= a value equal to or lower than 2.5), or an ECTS grade of A or B.

 Prof. Dr. Oliver Serfling

 Head of Studies, Professor for Economic Policy and Development Economics